 Planning and Economic Development policies have a big part to play in reducing the need to travel.
 For example, the location and form of new development strongly influences travel patterns.
-The availability of work, shops and services in places which are easy to access on foot, cycle or by public transport helps to reduce car use.
+The availability of work,

 Thrive1: The Council will seek to ensure integration of land use planning and transport policies.